SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 # Exploring the Current State of Knowledge on the Link Between COVID-19 and Neurodegeneration

-This repository contains the data, scripts, and analyses used in the research titled **"Exploring the Current State of Knowledge on the Link Between COVID-19 and Neurodegeneration using Natural Language Processing and Knowledge Graphs"**.
+This repository contains the data, scripts, and analyses used in the research titled **"Understanding the Co-Morbidity between COVID-19 and Neurodegenerative Diseases at Mechanism-Level: Comprehensive Analysis Integrating Databases and Text Mining"**.
 The project leverages Neo4j AuraDB for graph-based analysis and integrates natural language processing to explore relationships between COVID-19 and neurodegenerative diseases.

 ## Table of Contents
 - [Overview](#overview)